sibellavia/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - *Improved control and governance of IT services* → provides a comprehensive view of assets, users, and services, supporting regulatory compliance and service level agreement (SLA) monitoring in a documented and traceable manner.
 - *Native integration with the IT ecosystem* → possible integrations with SSO systems (e.g., Active Directory/Azure AD), UEM, Asset Management, Change Management, IT monitoring, HR systems, and others via API, reducing information silos and improving data quality.

-### PaaS Ticket Management Service (ITSM)

-#### Services Description

-The service, powered by ServiceNow, offers a suite of cloud-based capabilities for structured and automated management of IT user requests, according to ITIL (Information Technology Infrastructure Library) best practices.
-It acts as a single point of management for requests, incidents, problems, changes, and IT resources to centralize the management of IT tickets generated by user requests and improve their experience.
-It automates workflows, gains real-time visibility, and improves IT productivity by providing services to users through any channel using virtual agents.
-It offers a portal for interactions with users requesting services and an interface for technical operators who receive tickets and manage them until resolution.

-#### Features and Advantages

-The service offers the following main features:

-- *Incident Management* → automated workflows for recording, classifying, assigning, and resolving incidents and service interruptions
-- *Problem Management* → identifying and managing root causes.
-Preventing future incidents through workarounds and definitive solutions
-- *Change Management* → manage IT changes in a controlled manner with approval workflows and risk assessment
-- *Request Management / Service Catalog* → self-service portal for IT service requests (hardware, software, access).
-Configurable and integrated service catalog with approval workflow
-- *Knowledge Management* → centralized repository of articles, FAQs, procedures, and solutions, accessible via the user portal and Virtual Agent
-Customizable dashboards for IT teams, managers, and business.

-As architectural level, the ITSM service's application layer is based on a processing component distributed across three nodes.
-The three nodes expose web services managed by a load balancer located in front of the solution.
-The Application Nodes access a database consisting of a MariaDB database.
-The platform will also be integrated with the customer's mail system to allow the platform to send notification emails to both requesting users and operator users by configuring an SMTP flow to the customer's mail system.
-To meet the most stringent security requirements, data encryption is implemented using keys stored on HSM devices.
-This will be made possible by interfacing with the KMS module common to all PaaS services.
-An external and cross-functional component of identity, verifies credentials and issues authentication tokens that will be validated by the services subject to interaction requests and will be used exclusively by solution administrators.

-The service offers the following advantages:

-- *Reduced operating costs* → thanks to process automation and a reduction in manual tasks, fewer repetitive interventions and a lower cost per ticket.
-Increased support team productivity → thanks to workflow automation, the use of AI (for automatic classification, suggestions, pre-populated responses), and self-remediation, the manual burden on IT operators is reduced.
-The self-service portal and knowledge base enable self-resolution of many user issues.
-- *Support for business decisions* → integrated reports and dashboards provide KPIs on average response times, resolution, ticket volumes by category, and seasonal trends.
-- *Improved user experience* → users can open tickets, monitor status, and find solutions independently, reducing frustration and wait times.
-Furthermore, it fosters a collaborative and efficient environment between users and support teams, with agents viewing the same status in real time.
-- *Improved control and governance of IT services* → provides a comprehensive view of assets, users, and services, supporting regulatory compliance and service level agreement (SLA) monitoring in a documented and traceable manner.
-- *Native integration with the IT ecosystem* → possible integrations with SSO systems (e.g., Active Directory/Azure AD), UEM, Asset Management, Change Management, IT monitoring, HR systems, and others via API, reducing information silos and improving data quality.

-### PaaS Ticket Management Service (ADD-ON ITOM)

-#### Services Description

-This optional module, integrated with the ITSM service, provides IT infrastructure and service performance management.
-It allows you to monitor, automate, and optimize IT operations (infrastructure, applications, networks, cloud services).
-It ensures that the infrastructure delivering services is stable, scalable, and monitored to improve service continuity, end-to-end visibility, and proactive system management.
-In conjunction with the ITSM service, it offers integrated and comprehensive IT management, from the service desk to operations and infrastructure.

-#### Features and Advantages

-The service offers the following main features:

-- *Discovery* → automatic discovery of IT assets (servers, databases, applications, devices, containers, clouds).
-Dynamically updates the CMDB (Configuration Management Database) with relationships and dependencies.
-- *Service Mapping* → allows you to understand the impact of incidents or changes on critical applications.
-Event Management → Centralizes events from monitoring systems (e.g., Nagios, Zabbix, Splunk, Dynatrace, etc.).
-Uses correlation and deduplication to reduce noise and identify the root cause.
-Direct integration with ITSM Incident Management.
-- *Operational Intelligence (AIOps)* → machine Learning algorithms to detect anomalies, trends, and load forecasts.
-Helps prevent downtime and reduce MTTR (Mean Time to Repair).
-- *Cloud Management →* Provisioning and orchestration of multi-cloud resources (AWS, Azure, Google Cloud).
-Cost governance and compliance of cloud resources.
-- *Orchestration and Automation* → automating repetitive tasks (password reset, server restart, application provisioning).
-Pre-configured and low-code/no-code workflows to accelerate adoption.

-At the architectural level, the service's application layer is based on a processing component distributed across three nodes.
-The three nodes expose web services managed by a load balancer located at the front of the solution.
-The Application Nodes access a database consisting of a MariaDB database instance.
-The platform will also be integrated with the customer's email system to allow the platform to send notification emails to both requesting and operator users by configuring an SMTP flow to the customer's email system.
-To meet the most stringent security requirements, data encryption is implemented using keys stored on HSM devices.
-This will be made possible by interfacing with the KMS module common to all PaaS services.
-Mid: server instantiated within the customer's perimeter; in the case of segregated perimeters, multiple Mid Servers can be configured (one per sub-perimeter).
-It is the server responsible for carrying out the discovery and acting as a 'collector' and which interfaces with the Service Now Application Servers to provide the collected/discovered information.

-The service offers the following advantages:

-- *Reduced downtime* → fewer service interruptions and greater business continuity.
-- *Increased IT productivity* → thanks to the automation of repetitive tasks.
-- *IT cost optimization* → proactive resource management and cloud consumption control.
-- *Improved user experience* → services are always available and more reliable.
-- *More informed decisions* → dashboards and reports on performance and capacity.
-- *Compliance and risk reduction* → centralized governance and resource control.
-- *Automatic discovery* of servers, applications, and cloud resources with continuous CMDB updates.
-- *Integrate with third-party systems *(e.g., ERP, CRM, monitoring tools, etc.) via APIs and connectors.
-- *Service mapping* to visualize dependencies between IT components and application services.
-- *Cloud-native scalability* → the platform easily grows with business needs.
-- *Operational Intelligence* → use of AI and machine learning algorithms for automated and preventative detection of anomalies or failures.
-- *Integrated security and compliance*.
-- *Automation and orchestration of IT processes* (provisioning, reset, patching) with low-code/no-code workflows.

 ##  DevSecOps Family

 Below is the list of services belonging to the  DevSecOps family: